Ciremun/discordbot/README.md

 `nocolors` - delete all color roles
 `channel <channel_id>` - bot will respond only in added channels (except mods), add if `<channel_id>` not in database, remove if present
 `notify <twitch login> <comma separated channel IDs>` - twitch streams notify, add stream if `<channel IDs>` not in database, remove if present, update if differs
+`mute <space separated mentions/userIDs>` - add/remove "Muted" role, you have to create role, edit channel permissions before using it